-Fire and emergency evacuation procedures are detailed on school shared drive.
-This separate guidance is to be circulated to staff and a summary posted in each classroom.
+Fire and emergency evacuation procedures are detailed in the staff handbook and the school's emergency response plan and a summary posted in each classroom.
 These procedures will be reviewed at least annually and are made available to all staff as part of the school's induction process.
-This training is supported by regular drills.
-Evacuation procedures are also made available to all contractors / visitors.
+This training is supported by regular termly drills.

+Evacuation procedures are also made available to all other users of the building (contractors / visitors/ hirers etc.).